 Today’s consumers place a premium on convenience.
-Online rentals allow your business to capture sales outside of regular business hours.
+Online rentals allow your business to capture sales whether or not your manager is in the office.

 So whether it’s 10:00 p.m. on Wednesday night or 5:00 a.m. on Sunday morning, customers have the opportunity to rent space when it’s most convenient for them, and you have the chance to close a sale, regardless of your office hours.

 One of the easiest ways to bolster account revenue is through the sale of add-on products and services.
 Add-on opportunities range from providing additional retail products like packing materials and moving equipment to more robust offerings like rental trucks and tenant insurance.

 There are also opportunities to promote unit upgrades, such as climate control.
 Best of all, you can promote and sell these add-ons clearly and correctly in an online environment with absolutely no staff sales training required.

 An online booking option makes it ridiculously easy to promote short-term sales and special discounts to help manage both surplus and limited inventory.

 Offer a weekend promotion on slow-moving units or steer customers toward larger space when you’re short on smaller-size inventory.
 Whatever your immediate need, offering online rentals provides enormous flexibility to roll-out and change offers quickly and efficiently.

 Whether it’s appealing to a younger demographic or reaching people who live in another city, online booking will broaden your potential customer base.